verakissyou17/Receipe-Page/README.md

 ### Continued development

--Learn more and more everyday to become better the yesterday.
+-Learn more and more everyday to become better then yesterday.

 ### Useful resources